Jarryd460/ManualGitRepository/README.md

 	* echo ref: refs/heads/master > .git/HEAD
 	* echo git is awesome | git hash-object --stdin -w
 	* git cat-file -t {hash}
+		* type of object (blob, tree, commit, tag)
 	* git cat-file -p {hash}
+		* contents of object
+	* git cat-file -s {hash}
+		* size of contents in object
 	* git update-index -add --cacheinfo 100644 {blob-hash} my_file.txt
+		* -add: adds the file to the staging area
+		* --cacheinfo: indicates that the file being added isn't in the working directory but in the object database
 	* git write-tree
 	* git commit-tree {tree-hash} -m "Commit message"
 	* git ls-files -s (shows the files that are currently staged in the index file of Git)